Woman & Home likes OptiBac Probiotics 'For women'

 Woman & Home magazine have put a big smile on our faces this week by dedicating an entire article to the importance of probiotics for vaginal health!
 Not only that, but they have recommended ‘For women’.

-The article recognises that balancing our vaginal microflora is as important as a balanced gut and talks about the lesser-known condition, bacterial vaginosis (BV), alongside UTIs and thrush.
+The article states that balancing our vaginal microflora is as important as a balanced gut and talks about the lesser-known condition, bacterial vaginosis (BV), alongside UTIs and thrush.
 BV is the least talked about of the ‘big three’ and yet it is estimated that as many as 1 in 3 women suffer from its symptoms, caused by the decline or eradication of lactobilli or ‘good bacteria’.

 On the subject of probiotics, Professor Gregor Reid, a world-renowned expert in probiotics for urogenital health, references two specific, well-trialled strains of Lactobacilli; Lactobacillus rhamnosus GR-1 and Lactobacillus reuteri RC-14, and is quoted as saying: